ItalyPaleAle/WithBlueInk/content/post/2019-07-13-yes-you-can-run-docker-on-raspbian.md

 authorTwitter: "@ItalyPaleAle"
 ---

-> *This article is an updated version of the one posted in December 2017, with instructions for the new Raspberry Pi 4 and Raspbian Buster.*
+> *This article is an updated version of the one posted in December 2017, with instructions for the new Raspberry Pi 4 and Raspbian Buster.
+It has been updated again on July 26 after stable packages for Raspbian Buster were released.*

 This post is the definitive guide on using Docker on a Raspberry Pi, something I wish I had one week ago.
 I have a couple of Raspberry Pi's to provide services for my home and using Docker seemed the simplest way to deploy them.
 However, the number of guides for doing that on the internet is relatively low.

 Turns out there's **plenty of good news**.
 Docker does run on Raspberry Pi 2, 3 and 4, and you don't need any other OS beside Raspbian, the most popular and widely supported distribution.
 Even better: you can also install Docker Compose.

+Please note, however, that users are reporting issues with trying to install Docker on Raspberry Pi 1 and Zero, because of the different CPU architecture.

 ## Installing Docker